genisis0x/42-exam-miner----Basic/README.md

 # Steps to clone the work
 1. git clone https://github.com/Manmeet2018/C--Basic--Examshell--42---Piscine.git
-2. you can see various directory distinguished by there difficulty levels.
+2. local at various directory distinguished by there difficulty levels and see the subject.en.txt to undertsand the question and for solutions see the *.c files and there working.